->

 - There is the potential of a long-term relationship between you and your customer.

 I had no idea coming in how much “relationship” would be involved in this transaction.
+We were constantly returning to the store for supplies and much needed advice on owning an exotic bird.

 - The consequences of making a purchasing mistake are high.